iann0036/tf-cfn-provider/docs/providers/azurerm/DevspaceController.md

 `TargetContainerHostCredentialsBase64` - (Required) Base64 encoding of `kube_config_raw` of Azure Kubernetes Service cluster.
 Changing this forces a new resource to be created.

 `Tags` - (Optional) A mapping of tags to assign to the resource.

+### Sku Properties

+`Name` - (Required) The name of the SKU for DevSpace Controller.
+Currently the only supported value is `S1`.
+Changing this forces a new resource to be created.

 `Tier` - (Required) The tier of the SKU for DevSpace Controller.
 Currently the only supported value is `Standard`.
 Changing this forces a new resource to be created.